tmswfrk/bicycle-water-cooler/content/blog/20201212_Updates_to_BWC.md

 ---
 title: "I'm back!
 With Updates to the Website!"
 date: 2020-12-12T18:36:40-08:00
-subtitle: "It's been a while."
+summary: "It's been a while."
 description: "Quick update on the status of the www.bicyclewatercooler.com website, with an updated theme."
 image: "/img/2020/12/GGB.jpg"
 imagealt: "Cannondale Synapse and Factor O2 VAM bikes parked at the Golden Gate visitor's center parking lot with a view of the Golden Gate Bridge in San Francisco, California"